FTarfasse/quick-perf-wiki/JVM-annotations.md

 # Profile or check your JVM
 With the following annotations, the JVM is profiled with the [JDK Flight Recorder](https://en.wikipedia.org/wiki/JDK_Flight_Recorder) (JFR), an event recorder built into the JVM.

+The profiling content is saved in a _.jfr_ file.

 ⚠️ JFR profiling works with
 * Oracle JDK >= 1.7u40